autonomous-AI-lab/2xGPUs/README.md

 # 🧪 Testing &ensp; [🔝](#-table-of-contents)

-Boot with WinPE from USB to verify hardware, or install Linux, NVIDIA drivers, and check with `nvtop`.
+Boot with WinPE from USB to verify hardware, or install Linux, NVIDIA drivers, and check with `nvidia-smi or nvtop`.
 Once confirmed, install your OS and start your AI work.

 <table>
         <td align="center">